-And now, we are back to the scene 1 of the movie – rememeber – gravity, air drag and lift and sky-diving in Crouching Tiger style – which means its end of flashback.
+And now, we are back to the scene 1 of the movie – rememeber – gravity, air drag and lift and sky-diving in Crouching Tiger style – which means it’s the end of the flashback.
 And we are back to the present.
 Our dude has regained consciousness and finds himself in the jaal of Soloman, who is a reincarnation of Sher Khan.
 WHOA!!!
 Kya idea hai Sirjee

-Soloman is a fisherman, who wears only Satin shiny Violet shirts, believes in the Dawaa of the Bottle, and also hires Kim Sharma for an Item Number, featuring Daler Mehndi on the vocals.
-Zara Bol pe dhyan dijiye – Zorse Zorse..Zoorse Zorse
+Soloman is a fisherman, who wears only satin shiny violet shirts, believes in the Dawaa of the Bottle, and also hires Kim Sharma for an Item Number, featuring Daler Mehndi on the vocals.
+Zara Bol pe dhyan dijiye – Zorse Zorse..Zor Zor Zorse

 Now our dude is under the influence of alcohol, and so he hallucinates Kim Sharma as Indu or his Mithra.
 So he didn’t really cross the line of morality by splashing water at her and sliding that broken bottle all over her.

 And just before the dance completes, Solomon offers the dude his Karizma, and the roadie dude rides the bike, walks through the desert to finally reach the palace where Mithra/ Indu is staying along with Billa [ by this time I have forgotten his present name].
 Now there’s a lot of stuff happening here, but let’s just cut to the climax .